FoamScience/OpenFOAM-Multi-Objective-Optimization/examples/local/multi-objective/README.md

 ### Design parameters

-The configuration file has at least three important sections:
+The configuration file has at least four important sections:
 - `problem`: where you describe your problem inputs
 - `meta`: where you describe control settings for the optimization procedure
+- `validate`: where you optionally configure how the cross-validation of fitted models should be performed by `validateBO`
-- `visualize`: which an optional section for when you run `foamDash.py`
+- `visualize`: where you optionally configure how trials are visualized when you run `foamDash`

 The first thing is `problem.template_case` which points to the case you want to use as a base template.
 This case is then cloned each time with the help of PyFOAM. `meta.case_subdirs_to_clone` specifies